PresenceSoft/devops-github-actions/README.md

 The workflow expects the following inputs:

-- `project_id`: The GCP project ID.
+- `gar_project_id`: The GCP project ID.
 - `gar_location`: The location for the Google Artifact Registry.
-- `repository`: The name of the Artifact Registry repository.
+- `gar_repository`: The name of the Artifact Registry repository.
-- `service`: The name of the service in Artifact Registry.
+- `gar_service`: The name of the service in Artifact Registry.
-- `wif_provider`: The Workload Identity Federation provider.
+- `gar_wif_provider`: The Workload Identity Federation provider.
-- `wif_service_account`: The service account for the Workload Identity Federation.
+- `gar_wif_service_account`: The service account for the Workload Identity Federation.
 - `cloudrun_region`: The region for the Cloud Run deployment.
 - `cloudrun_wif_provider`: The Workload Identity Federation provider for Cloud Run.
 - `cloudrun_wif_service_account`: The service account for the Workload Identity Federation for Cloud Run.